Job Hunters

 Career Site

 MetLife is a leading provider of insurance and other financial services to individuals and institutional customers.
-The MetLife companies reach more than 70 million customers around the world.
+The MetLife companies reach more than 90 million customers in over 50 countries.
 MetLife is the nation's leading life insurance company.

 Through its subsidiaries and affiliates, MetLife offers life insurance, annuities, automobile and homeowner's insurance and retail banking services to individuals, as well as group insurance, reinsurance and retirement and savings products and services to corporations and other institutions.